 This is what the new badge for Rome looks like:

-If your guide doesn’t have a badge, or the badge is always backwards, or it looks different than this, she/he is not qualified, therefore a fraud.
+If your guide doesn’t have a badge, or the badge is always backwards, she/he is not qualified, therefore a fraud.

 This is the EU’s definition of Tourist Guide (EUROPEAN STANDARD EN13809:2003):